yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 You are probably wondering why examples of cycles and boundaries are identical.
 In section [`Boundary Operator`](#boundary-operator) we know that it can be proven that a boundary can have no boundary.
 That is to say, all boundaries are cycles.

 It's natural to ask, are all cycles necessarily boundaries?
 The answer is No. A trivial example is a single point.
-A single point have no boundaries but is not a boundary.
+A single point has no boundaries but is not a boundary.
 However, it's hard to come up with an example other than a point.
 You can draw as many strange shapes as you want, a torus, a two-torus, a torus with a $2$-dimensional fin, etc. But you won't find such cycles.
 As a matter of fact, as long as you are drawing in $\R^3$, you will always find your cycle is a boundary of something.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndBoundary.png" width="60%">